Instructional Design & Learning Systems

 03

-Compare current vs. target and categorize each gap: knowledge gap, skill gap, process gap, or system gap.
-The right intervention depends on root cause not just symptom.
+Compare current vs. target and classify each gap: knowledge gap, skill gap, process gap, or environmental gap.
+The classification determines the intervention — training only closes knowledge and skill gaps.
+Misdiagnosis leads to wasted design effort.

 04

-Weight by impact on program quality, frequency, and feasibility.
-Output is a sequenced roadmap not a list of everything that needs to change.
+Weight gaps by learner impact, frequency, and feasibility.
+Output is a sequenced intervention roadmap that feeds directly into the Design phase — not a list of everything that's broken, but a prioritized plan for what to build first and why.

 Sample Gap Visualization Illustrative